 Trump’s name is literally defined as beating someone or something by saying or doing something better.
 As in, “I can trump your argument about Trump with actual facts.”
 We hear and see the name Trump over… and over… and over… and over… There’s got to be some psychology in there somewhere!

 If you vote mindlessly, don’t be surprised if the ship crashes, and remember, it will be partly your fault even though you were under mind control.
-But, if you think critically and still decide to vote for Trump… Well, then I wish you the best, nevertheless.
-Because love trumps hate.
+But, if you think critically and still decide to vote for Trump… well, then I wish you the best, nevertheless.
+Love trumps hate.